daizutabi/mkapi/docs/examples.md

 ![mkapi][example.gen]
 ~~~

-creates the API document for the `gen` generator.
+creates the API documentation for the `gen` generator.

 ![mkapi](example.gen)